case-contract-testing/contract-case/packages/case-example-mock-types/docs/case-example-mock-types.base.anymockdescriptor.tojson.md

 It exists because the ContractCase matcher format is not legal in all languages that ContractCase supports.

+It isn't called by any implementation directly, it's used on the javascript side by `JSON.stringify()`<!-- -->.

+Calling it from a wrapper library will return unhelpful results, as JSii can't map all objects that it returns.

 WARNING: Do not return a string from this method.
 You must instead return an object that can be serialised to JSON following the matcher format described in \[Extending ContractCase\](https://case.contract-testing.io/docs/advanced-topics/extending-case).

 **Signature:**